Agents

 ⚠️ Be specific with instructions as this determines how the agent will operate.

-How to Add Actions to Your Agent
+How to Add Actions and Resources to Your Agent

 💡 The agent will attempt to automatically configure actions when possible, using context from your instructions.